 “Secondary changes in neurovascular transmission may lead to vasoconstriction and cold skin in chronic CRPS I, whereas sympathetic activity is still depressed.”

-Here’s a diagram to help explain how CRPS begins and the cycle the CRPS goes in.
+Here’s a diagram to help explain how CRPS starts and develops and the cycle the CRPS goes in.
 The diagram shows that:

 - The original injury initiates a pain impulse carried by the sensory nerves to the central nervous system